0xzer0x/0xzer0x.github.io/content/resume.md

 ## {{< vcenterico fas user >}} Profile

-I am a Computer Science student with a strong academic background and a keen interest in DevOps engineering.
-I have practical experience in team management, leading university projects that focused on object-oriented programming (OOP).

-I have a solid understanding of Linux and version control with Git, having deployed CI/CD pipelines using GitHub Actions.

-With a passion for DevOps engineering,
+An engineer at heart with a passion for automation, cloud infrastructure, and scalable systems.

-I am committed to continuous learning and professional growth.
-I am eager to apply my skills and contribute to a dynamic DevOps environment.
+I specialize in DevOps, cloud technologies, and system reliability, leveraging my expertise in Linux, automation, and CI/CD to streamline workflows and enhance observability.
+I enjoy solving complex problems, optimizing deployments, and continuously improving infrastructure.

-## {{< vcenterico fas building >}} Work Experience
+## {{< vcenterico fas building >}} Experiences

 {{% job title="DevOps Engineer" company="Synapse Analytics" from="Oct 2024" to="Present" location="Cairo, Egypt" %}}

-- Refactored deployment playbooks for modularity and efficiency
-- Optimized GitLab CI by switching to Buildah for container builds
+• Reduced production image size by 28.8% by migrating CI pipelines to using Buildah instead of Docker-in-Docker<br/>
+• Developed, packaged, and deployed 2 Python services for controlling on-premise deployment and automating manual tasks using FastAPI and Celery

 {{% /job %}}